Deadlines for 2014 Fall submission of all eDossiers (for December Graduation)

 Modern Languages: Linguistic Proficiency, Culture Competency, Literature/Humanities Competency

-5. Sutdy Abroad: a reflective essay, preferably with images, links, multimedia, videos, etc
+5. Study Abroad: a reflective essay, preferably with images, links, multimedia, videos, etc

 6. Internship: a report on the experience and the L&IT400 report